 APG History and Background

 The APG has grown considerably since 1997 and is part of a global network of similar bodies, referred to as Financial Action Task Force-Style Regional Bodies (FSRBs) and is the largest in terms of membership numbers and geographical size.
 The APG also has a large number of observers (both jurisdictions and supporting organisations) that participate in its programmes and activities.
 Some of the key international organisations that support the APG include the International Monetary Fund, World Bank, OECD, United Nations Office on Drugs and Crime, the UN's Counter Terrorism Executive Directorate, Asian Development Bank, Commonwealth Secretariat, INTERPOL and the Egmont Group of Financial Intelligence Units.

-On this page scroll down to "The International AML/CFT Standards" for a brief summary of what is contained in these standards.
+On the lefthand side of this screen click on "FATF Standards" for a brief summary of what is contained in these standards.

 The APG has five primary functions:

 - Global engagement: The APG contributes to international AML/CFT policy development and actively engages with the global network of FSRBs.
 The APG also participates in a number of FATF working groups and in its plenary meetings; and

-- Private sector engagement: Private sector engagment is critical to the APG's overall objectives.
+- Private sector engagement: Private sector engagement is critical to the APG's overall objectives.
 The APG actively engages with financial and non-financial institutions, NPOs, training centres and universities in the Asia-Pacific to better inform the general public and specialists about global issues relating to money laundering, terrorist financing and proliferation financing.

 The APG also assists its members to establish national coordination mechanisms to better utilise resources to combat money laundering and terrorist financing.